 We buy our raw materials from a limited number of suppliers.
-During fiscal 2018, two of our suppliers, Van Drunen Farms and Capsugel, each represented more than 10% of our total raw material purchases.
-During fiscal 2017, one of our suppliers, Scientific Living, represented more than 10% of our raw material purchases.
-The loss of any of our major suppliers or of any supplier who provides us hard to obtain materials could adversely affect our business operations.
+During fiscal 2019, one of our suppliers, Capsugel, represented more than 10% of our total raw material purchases.
+During fiscal 2018, two of our suppliers, Van Drunen Farms and Capsugel, represented more than 10% of our raw material purchases.
+Additionally, during fiscal 2019, we began purchasing our beta-alanine from a single supplier and have committed to purchasing a majority of their food-grade beta-alanine production capacity through the end of calendar year 2019.
+The loss of any of our major suppliers or of any supplier who provides us materials that are hard to obtain elsewhere could adversely affect our business operations.
 Although we believe we could establish alternate sources for most of our raw materials, any delay in locating and establishing relationships with other sources could result in shortages of products we manufacture from such raw materials, with a resulting loss of sales and customers.
 In certain situations we may be required to alter our products or with our customer's consent to substitute different materials from alternative sources.

-A shortage of raw materials or an unexpected interruption of supply thereof could also result in higher prices for those materials.
+A shortage of raw materials or an unexpected interruption of supply could also result in higher prices for those materials.
 We have experienced increases in various raw material costs, transportation costs and the cost of petroleum-based raw materials and packaging supplies used in our business.
-Increasing raw material and product cost pricing pressures have continued throughout fiscal 2018 as a result of limited supplies of various ingredients and the effects of higher labor and transportation costs.
-We expect these upward pressures to continue through fiscal 2019.
+Increasing cost pricing pressures on raw materials and other products have continued throughout fiscal 2019 as a result of limited supplies of various ingredients and the effects of higher labor and transportation costs.
+We expect these upward pressures to continue through fiscal 2020.
 Although we may be able to raise our prices in response to significant increases in the cost of raw materials, we may not be able to raise prices sufficiently or quickly enough to offset the negative effects such cost increases could have on our results of operations or financial condition.